 War Lake's advisor reviewed and discussed the Consent and Confidentiality Form to ensure War Lake Members were aware of how the information they provide will be used and protected.
 All participants agreed to sign the Consent and Confidentiality Form.
+All youth consent forms were reviewed and signed by Brenda Ouskun, participating Knowledge Holder.

-DAY #1 -DEPARTURE AND CAMP SETUP
+DAY #1 - TRAVEL TO CAMP.
+FISHING, AND TRACKING